chenyun122/StepIndicator/README.md

 ```

 ### Designable in Stroyboard and Xib (Optional)
-After add a `UIView` to Stroyboard or Xib, change its class to `StepIndicatorView`.
+After adding a `UIView` to Stroyboard or Xib, change its class to `StepIndicatorView`.
 Then you are able to config it as this demonstration:
 <p align="left" >
 <img src="https://raw.githubusercontent.com/chenyun122/StepIndicator/master/Designable.gif" alt="Designable" title="Designable" width="90%" height="90%">
 </p>